 Direct cremation costs much less…

 A direct cremation is an affordable alternative to a traditional funeral that separates the committal and the ceremony.
 The body is cremated without any service at the crematorium, and usually without mourner’s present.
-Choosing direct cremation lets you decide how you want to remember your loved one.
+Choosing this low cost funeral option lets you decide how you want to remember your loved one.

 And, while standard funeral costs have been rising by an average of 5.7% for the past 15 years, the cost of direct cremations have remained consistent.

 Indeed, at Pure Cremation our costs have not risen in more than two years.

 Despite the fact that they are considerably lower cost than standard cremations and growing in popularity it is estimated that just 4% of funerals are direct cremations.
 However, this is probably because most people still don’t know what they are.

 SunLife’s Cost of Dying report found that 44% of people who had recently organised a funeral were not aware of direct cremations, but once they knew what they were, 19% said they would have considered it for the deceased and 42% said they would consider one for their own funeral.

 Ian Atkinson, marketing director at SunLife said: “SunLife’s research shows that most of us think the deceased should pay for their own funeral, yet many of us don’t put aside enough money behind to cover the entire cost.

 “In addition, the bereaved sometimes feel they need to spend a lot on the funeral, when actually that may not have been the deceased’s wishes.
 There are ways to cut the cost of a funeral – for instance, by having a direct cremation and a simple get together afterwards.”

 Of course, at Pure Cremation the only specialist nationwide provider of direct cremation in the UK we know the most important thing with any planning for a funeral is to talk to your loved ones about it.